Advanced Game Search

 The main cons of the game

-• Performance Issues: Many users report performance problems, including low frame rates and crashes, which detract from the overall experience.
+• Performance Issues: Many users report poor optimization, with significant frame drops and crashes, affecting the overall experience.

 The features or elements that are missing from the game according to users